fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ```
 `put` waits for `height+1`-th block before responding.
 As before, 3rd block formation is successful but it's not enough for `put`, it waits for 4th block.
 After some timeout, it responds that this block is still not available, so tentative `34` value is not confirmed.

-The App itself also monitors block creation.
+The State machine itself also monitors block creation.
 By checking it (`screen -x app1`) one can observe the following message in the App's log:
 ```
 NO CLUSTER QUORUM!
 ```
 This message produced by Monitor thread of the App that checks the following condition periodically: if 1 second elapsed from last non-empty block in the blockchain there must be an empty block after that block.
-When developing production system such criterion can also be used to detect such kind of dispute and signal the Judge that cluster needs to be fixed.
+Such criterion can also be used to detect such kind of dispute and signal the Judge that cluster needs to be fixed.
 Of course, the timeout value (default is 1 second) is configurable.

-### Dispute case C2: dishonest quorum, minority of honest nodes
+#### Dispute case C2: dishonest quorum, minority of honest nodes
 This case can also be illustrated using `wrong` key:
 ```bash
 > python query.py localhost:46157 put -v wrong=234